-Are to be considered as part of this regatta class boats when meeting at least 4 of the following criteria :
+Boats when meeting at least 4 of the following criteria:

 - 1. Keel boat, - 2.
-Dayboat for shelter waters (In particular the absence of a self-draining cockpit)

-3. Fractional Bermudan sloop rigging (forestay not on top of the mast) or gaff or gunter sloop.

-4. No pulpits or stanchions on the original design.

-5. Simplified internal arrangements compared to boats of the same length and same period (In particular absence of fixed toilet)
+Dayboat for shelter waters (In particular the absence of a self-draining cockpit) - 3.
+Fractional Bermudan sloop rigging (forestay not on top of the mast) or gaff or gunter sloop. - 4.
+No pulpits or stanchions on the original design. - 5.
+Simplified internal arrangements compared to boats of the same length and same period (In particular absence of fixed toilet)